octopus-network/octopus-appchain-anchor/README.md

     /// The mapping for validators' accounts, from account id in the appchain to
     /// account id in NEAR protocol
     pub validator_account_id_mapping: LookupMap<AccountIdInAppchain, AccountId>,
+    /// The custom settings for appchain
+    pub appchain_settings: LazyOption<AppchainSettings>,
     /// The protocol settings for appchain anchor pub protocol_settings: LazyOption<ProtocolSettings>,
     /// The state of the corresponding appchain pub appchain_state: AppchainState,
-    /// The current total stake of all validators and delegators in this contract. pub total_stake: Balance,
     /// The staking history data happened in this contract pub staking_histories: LookupMap<u64, StakingHistory>,
     /// The start index of valid staking history in `staking_histories`.